mshrestha5/mshrestha5/README.md

 ### Hi there 👋🌌

-I'm currently working as a front-end developer(contract) and searching for a new job.
+I'm currently working as a software developer.

 I'm currently learning Dev-Ops